-The Austin STEM Learning Center (SLC), housed at Frederick Douglass High School, will serve as an anchoring site in the community for STEM learning pathways for youth.
-The SLC will focus on providing local middle school students with high-quality STEM opportunities that will positively impact their self-efficacy and confidence in science and engineering, and develop their critical thinking skills.
+The West Side STEM Learning Center (SLC), housed at George Leland Elementary School, will serve as an anchoring site in the community for STEM learning pathways for youth.
+The SLC will focus on providing local middle and high school students with high-quality STEM opportunities that will positively impact their self-efficacy and confidence in science and engineering, and develop their critical thinking skills.
 The programs and opportunities developed for the SLC will be identified through a series of community meetings with stakeholder partners, including parents and youth, as well as concrete collaborations between local partners and STEM-focused institutions across the city of Chicago.
 Ultimately, the SLC aims to be a neighborhood-based hub for youth, families, and teachers; it will amplify the value of STEM learning in the community and bridge citywide STEM resources with local assets.

 Through the Glimmer grant, we will accomplish the following:

 - Collect existing data on youth engagement and participation in STEM learning activities in the Austin neighborhood.

 - Engage community stakeholders – including families and youth – to map community needs and concerns related to STEM learning opportunities.

 - Recruit and identify Hive partners to deliver youth programs through “residencies” at the SLC.

 What we have learned through the Glimmer Grant: